Paestum: Rediscovery

 Despite stray mentions such as that in the history of Pietro Summonte in 1524, who correctly identified the three Doric temples as such, its ruins only came to wide notice again in the eighteenth century, following the rediscovery of the Roman cities of Pompeii and Herculaneum, and during the construction of a new coastal road south from Naples.
 The modern settlement had begun to revive by at least the sixteenth century, to the side of the ancient ruins.
 After a complicated start, the rediscovery of the three relatively easily accessible, and early, Greek temples created huge interest throughout Europe.

-Prints of artworks by Giovanni Battista Piranesi (1778) and others were widely circulated.
+Giovanni Battista Piranesi visited to make a book of highly atmospheric but also accurate etchings, published in 1778; these and other prints were widely circulated.
 The complete and relatively simple form of the temples became influential in early Greek Revival architecture.

 In 1740 a proposal was made, but not executed, to remove columns for the new Palace of Capodimonte in Naples.
 Initially, eighteenth-century savants doubted that the structures had been temples, and it was suggested variously, that they included a gymnasium, a public basilica or hall, or a "portico".
 There also was controversy and misunderstanding of their cultural background.
 Alessio Simmaco Mazzocchi, a clergyman and antiquarian, "the founder of the modern study of Magna Graecia" (the ancient Greeks in Italy), thought they were Etruscan, in line with his theories that Greek colonists merely had joined existing cultures in Italy, founded by peoples from farther east.
 He derived the etymology of "Poseidonia" from an invented Phoenician sea deity.

 The first modern published account of the ruins was Les Ruines de Paestum in 1764, by G. P. M. Dumont, who had been taken to the site in 1750, along with the architect Jacques-Germain Soufflot, by Count Gazzola, an engineer for the government in Naples.
 Gazzola had drawn or commissioned measured drawings, to which Dumont added his own, as well as, more artistic plates.
 There was an expanded edition in 1769, the same year when a still more extensive account was published by the Englishman Thomas Major.
 By 1774 there were nine different illustrated publications on the site.

 Second World War

 On September 9, 1943, Paestum was the location of the landing beaches of the U.S. 36th Infantry Division during the Allied invasion of Italy.
 German forces resisted the landings from the outset, causing heavy fighting within and around the town.
 Combat persisted around the town for nine days before the Germans withdrew to the north.
-The Allied forces set up their Red Cross first aid tents in, and around, the temples since the Temples were "off limits" to bombing by both sides.
+The Allied forces set up their Red Cross first aid tents in and around the temples, as they were regarded as "off limits" to bombing by both sides.

+Recent developments

+In 2024, the Italian Ministry of Culture announced that two Doric style temples were uncovered at Paestum.